nats-io/nats-architecture-and-design/adr/ADR-49.md

 Additionally the management features for Counters are very purpose specific and would not belong in KV.

-So we propose to follow the new standard approach of landing something in Orbit and merging it back later, in this case a dedicated light weight Counter client to begin with:
+So we propose to follow the new standard approach of landing something in Orbit and merging it back later into core clients if deemed suitable.
+At that point it might become an extension on KV if it makes sense.

+In this case a dedicated light weight Counter client to begin with would be added to Orbit:

 > [!NOTE]
-> This is just an idea at present, the client will be fleshed out later in the development cycle
+> This is just an idea at present, the client will be fleshed out later in the development cycle.

 ```go
 // Creates a new counter abstraction bound to a Stream